oindrila-b/NotesApp/README.md

 The application runs on the port : `http://127.0.0.1:8000/`

 Endpoints  :
+ - `http://127.0.0.1:8000/login` - Request Type : `POST`.
+Shows a login screen to authenticate a user, after which the user can create notes.
+ - `http://127.0.0.1:8000/signup` - Request Type : `POST`.
+Shows a signup screen to authenticate a user, after which the user can create notes.
  - `http://127.0.0.1:8000/notes` - Request Type : `GET`.
 Fetches all the notes stored by the user in the DB.
 If the user has no notes, it returns an empty query set.

  - `http://127.0.0.1:8000/notes/create` - Request Type : `POST`.
 Allows a Logged-in user to create a new note and store it in the DB.
 Format to add new note :